sandboxie-plus/sandboxie-docs/Content/SandboxHierarchy.md

 ### Files

-Files are created in the sandbox folder in the following hierarchy:
+Files are created in the Sandbox folder according to the following hierarchy:
 ```
   .
 FileRootPath
   . . drive